 Panasonic and others: “AWB” for “Automatic WB”

-The automatic white balance is the default setting on most cameras; so the camera will manage the white balance on its own according to the sources of light.
+The automatic white balance is the default setting on most cameras; therefore, the camera will manage the white balance on its own according to the sources of light.

-However, the automatic WB setting may be different from one shot to another depending on the frame used and the light of the scene.
+However, the automatic WB setting may be different from one shot to another depending on the frame used and the light in the scene.

-If you want to have a stable colorimetry, in this case it will be better to choose a preset white balance setting.
+If you want to have a stable colourimetry in this case, then it would be better to choose a preset white balance setting.

-2. The preset White balance in photography settings
+2. The preset settings for white balance in photography

-On many cameras it is possible to adjust the white balance in Kelvins.
+On many cameras, it is also possible to adjust the white balance in Kelvin.

 4. Adjusting the white balance in manual mode

 This setting is valid as long as you are working with the same lighting conditions.
-If these conditions change, you will have to do it again.
+However, if these conditions change, then you will have to do it again.

-If you shoot in JPEG, you can make some adjustments in a retouching software such as Lightroom, but you will not have much leeway because it will degrade the quality of your photos.
+If you shoot in JPEG, you can make some adjustments in a retouching software, such as Lightroom, but you will not have much leeway because it could degrade the quality of your photos.

-By working in the RAW format you will never have to worry about setting the White balance in photography when shooting again.
+By working in the RAW format, you will never have to worry about setting the white balance in photography when shooting.

-Photo editing software, such as Photoshop or Lightroom, has high-performance colour management tools.
-By using them correctly you can easily correct the white balance when shooting.
+Photo editing software, such as Photoshop or Lightroom, has high-performance colour management tools, and by using these tools correctly, you can easily correct the white balance while editing.

-To find the original colours in your retouching software select the Eyedropper tool then click on a neutral white dot in the image.
-Your photo will regain colours.
+To find the original colours in your retouching software, select the Eyedropper tool, then click on a neutral white dot in the image.
+Your photo will regain its colours.

-Adjustment of the White balance in photography is a relatively important element which should not be neglected.
+Adjusting the white balance in photography is a rather important element that should not be neglected.

-The easiest way is to use the Auto mode and let the camera decide.
+The easiest way to do this is to use the Auto mode and let the camera decide.
 You will be guaranteed to have the most neutral photos that will suit you in most cases.

-Take your photos in the RAW format, and you will have full freedom to choose the settings that best suit you in postprocessing.
+Take your photos in the RAW format, and you will certainly have the full freedom to choose the settings that best suit you in post-processing.

-You now know how to adjust the White balance in photography!
+So, now you know how to adjust the white balance in photography!